aetperf/aetperf.github.io/_posts/2024-04-08-Enrich-a-digital-terrain-model.md

 In this blog post, we will explore how to enrich a digital terrain model (DTM) using Python.
 We are going to use a DTM raster file of the region of Lyon, France, which was created in a previous post using data from the French National Geographic Institute (IGN):
 [Lyon's Digital Terrain Model with IGN Data](https://aetperf.github.io/2023/12/26/Lyon-s-Digital-Terrain-Model-with-IGN-Data.html).
 We will crop the DTM to a specific bounding box and enrich it with additional data using the efficient [RichDEM](https://richdem.readthedocs.io/en/latest/) package.
 Specifically, we will add slope and aspect data to the DTM, which can be used to analyze the steepness and orientation of the terrain.

 Once we have enriched the DTM, we will save it to a new file and query it to extract data at specific locations.
-Finally, we will visualize hill shades with different azimuth and altitude angles, which helps visualizing the terrain data.
+Finally, we will visualize hill shades with different azimuth and altitude angles.

 ## Imports